SIOCODE-Open/not-a-bird/gameplay_draft.md

 # Gameplay Draft #3

 You are a merger.
-Your call is to merge all Items.
-Catch them all.
+Your merge Items.

+**Philosophy: Catch them all.**

 ## Main - Mergican